Public transport in Istanbul: History

 The tram network was electrified by overhead contact wire on 2 February 1914.
 The tram began to run on the Anatolian part of Istanbul on 8 June 1928 between Üsküdar and Kısıklı.
 By the 1950s, the length of the tram lines reached 130 km.
 The trams were on service on the European side of the city until 12 August 1961 and on the Asian side until 14 November 1966.

 The same time as the horsecar started to run, construction of the Tünel, a short funicular between Pera and Galata, began on 30 July 1871.
-The funicular opened to service on 5 December 1874, the second oldest subway in the world after the London Underground.
+The funicular opened to service on 5 December 1874.
 In the beginning, only freight and livestock were transported.
 On 17 January 1875, after completing the test runs, the funicular was opened to the public.
 It is still in service.

 A commuter rail line was built on the European side of the city from Sirkeci to Hadımköy in 1872, which was followed in 1873 on the Anatolian part from Haydarpaşa Terminal to İzmit.

-The ferry is one of the oldest means of transit in İstanbul, a city with two parts separated by the Bosphorus strait and surrounded by sea.
+The ferry is one of the oldest means of transit in Istanbul, a city with two parts separated by the Bosphorus strait and surrounded by sea.
 In 1837, British and Russian owned boats started transport on the Bosphorus.
-The İstanbul Maritime Company was established in 1851 by a decree of Ottoman Sultan Abdülmecid I. The ferry service began in 1853 with six paddle steamers built in the Robert White shipyard in England.
+The Istanbul Maritime Company was established in 1851 by a decree of Ottoman Sultan Abdülmecid I. The ferry service began in 1853 with six paddle steamers built in the Robert White shipyard in England.
 The service was extended in 1859 to places around Golden Horn.
 After 1903 screw-driven steamboats were put in service.
 Until 1929 boats were imported; later on the ferries were built in the shipyards in Golden Horn.
 At its peak the fleet contained 40 boats.
 In 1867, the same company started vehicle transport across the Boğaziçi (Bosphorus) between Kabataş and Üsküdar with two ferries purchased from England, as the first scheduled ferry lines in the world.
 All ferry companies were nationalized in 1945.